iidb/wing-docs/docs/p1/part1.md

 `BlockIterator` takes a pointer to the beginning of the `Block` (which is stored in a buffer) and the `BlockHandle` of the `Block`.
 You can obtain useful information such as the number of key-value pairs and the size of the `Block` in `BlockHandle`. `BlockIterator::Seek(user_key, seq)` finds the first record larger than `(user_key, seq)` and moves to it (refer to the definition of the comparison operator in `storage/lsm/format.hpp`). `BlockIterator::SeekToFirst` moves the iterator to the beginning.
 You can find the comments for `Next()`, `key()`, `value()` and `Valid()` in `storage/lsm/iterator.hpp`.

-`BlockBuilder` writes key-value pairs to the block until the block reaches the capacity (refer to `block_size` in `storage/lsm/options.hpp`).
+`BlockBuilder` writes key-value pairs to the block until the block reaches the capacity (refer to `block_size` in `storage/lsm/options.hpp`, this parameter is passed in the constructor of `BlockBuilder`). `BlockBuilder::Append` returns false if the block is full.
 You need to ensure that the size of the block do not exceed `block_size`.
 The offsets of key-value pairs are written after all the key-value pairs are written and `BlockBuilder::FinishBlock` is called, so you need to record the offsets while writing the data.

 The code is in `block.hpp` and `block.cpp`.